 The accuracy of a flow meter is dependent on the flow profile of the substance in the pipe.
 The key factors affecting flow profile are the piping and straight run upstream of the sensor, while there is some minor impact from the downstream straight run.
 For this reason, the flow profile is a significant factor we need to understand to choose the right location for any thermal flow meter application.

-The desired flow profile can usually be achieved when having a distance of 15 to 25 pipe diameters of straight run upstream of the meter, following a single elbow.
+The desired flow profile can usually be achieved with a distance of 15 to 25 pipe diameters of straight run upstream of the meter, following a single elbow.
 Greater distances are required for other pipe geometries.
-However, in the real world, we cannot always provide sufficient straight run to secure a “fully developed flow profile.”
+However, we cannot always provide sufficient straight-run to secure a “fully developed flow profile.”

 What is Flow Conditioning?

 Anytime there is a change in the size, the direction of a pipe in which gas flows, or a disturbance, the flow profile has been impacted, and accurate flow measurement is hindered.
 Whenever there is a limited straight run or a developed profile cannot be achieved, flow conditioning becomes necessary to create a known and repeatable velocity profile and to enhance the flow meter’s accuracy.
 What is a flow conditioner and conditioning?
 Flow conditioners, or flow conditioning, improve a flow meter’s accuracy by delivering a uniform flow profile at the sensor location.

 In-Line Flow Body Style Meter

-In the Sage Metering In-Line flow body meter, the flow conditioning is built into the thermal mass flow meter body.
-In these cases, the recommended upstream distances ahead of the flow body can be significantly reduced due to the built-in flow conditioning.
+The flow conditioning is built into the Sage Metering inline flow body meter.
+The recommended upstream distances ahead of the flow body can be significantly reduced in these cases due to the built-in flow conditioning.

 Insertion Style Meter

-It is recommended for insertion style meters to use a Captive Flow Conditioner assembly, consisting of two conditioning plates positioned between two flanges.
+It is recommended that insertion style meters use a Captive Flow Conditioner assembly, consisting of two flow conditioner plates positioned between two flanges.
 (Pictured)

 The chart on the right reveals the amount of straight run required for different pipe configurations for installations with and without flow conditioning ahead of the flow meter location.